 Apart from this cave temple’s historical significance and antiquity, what impresses me about the temple complex is the serene atmosphere in which it is set and how well it is maintained under the aegis of the Nagarathar Chettiar community.
 These aspects definitely make the Pillayarpatti temple worth a visit.

 Elephanta Caves, also known as the ‘City of Caves’, are ancient Hindu and Buddhist cave temples located on an island 10km off the coast of Mumbai.

 History and architecture of Elephanta Caves

-It is believed that Elephanta Caves date back to 5th and 8th century and comprises of five Hindu caves dedicated to Lord Shiva, two Buddhist caves carved from the rocky basalt hillside.
-There are stupas on the island which date back even gfurther to 2nd century.
+It is believed that Elephanta Caves date back to the 5th and 8th centuries and comprise five Hindu caves dedicated to Lord Shiva, and two Buddhist caves carved from the rocky basalt hillside.
+There are stupas on the island which date back even further to the 2nd century.
 The Grand Cave is the most impressive with the ‘Sadashiv’ as the focal point elaborately depicting Lord Shiva’s three personalities.
 The Creator, The Preserver and The Destroyer.

 Natively known as Gharapuri, the island was renamed by Portuguese invaders after a giant stone sculpture of an elephant, which was removed from the island and is now on display at Bhau Daji Lad Museum in Mumbai

 Take the ferry from The Gateway of India in Mumbai.
 The journey takes 1 hour and leaves every 30 minutes from 9 am-2 pm every day except Monday

 Being my first introduction to Cave Temples of India, this was a special experience for me.
 I felt it was unique as Elephanta Caves are set on their own island.